Technical University of Denmark: DTU Campus Village

+The Campus Village is an international student housing complex on the university's Lyngby campus at Elektrovej 330.
+It houses up to 224 international students, most of them staying for the duration of a semester or an academic year, and it is made up of identical red containers arranged in rows, housing up to ten students each.
+The Campus Village was constructed in the summer of 2001, and was opened as an international student dormitory starting in fall 2001.
+Residents staying in Campus Village may be participants of exchange or bilateral agreement programs between DTU and their home university.

+Besides the Campus Village, several other dorm facilities are offered on campus.
+These are handled and rented out by UBSBOLIG.

 Controversy

 DTU was the subject of controversy in 2009 because the (then) institute director of the Department of Chemistry, O.W.
 Sørensen, was a high-ranking member of Scientology.
 In relation to this, the university was accused of violating the principles of free speech by threatening to fire employees, among them Rolf W. Berg, who voiced their criticism of the institute director.
 On 7 April 2010, the successor of Sørensen was announced, at a department meeting, as Erling Stenby, who officially took over as Director on 1 May 2010.

 Rankings

 The university maintains an updated site with the university's standing in several relevant academic and research rankings.
 In November 2007 the Times Higher Education Supplement put the university as number 130 in their ranking of the universities of the world and number 122 in 2010.